Charles Kiiza WamaraPosition: Doctoral Student School/office: School of Behavioural, Social and Legal Sciences

 Doctoral theses, comprehensive summaries

 - Wamara, C. K. (2022).
-Towards Indigenised Social Work Practice to better address Elder Abuse in Uganda.
+Towards an Indigenised Social Work Practice to Better Address Elder Abuse and Neglect in Uganda.
 (Doctoral dissertation).
 (Comprehensive summary) Örebro: Örebro University.